SomeCoolNameHere/OpenApiAdviser/README.md

 OpenApiAdviser
-Web app that has 2 endpoints to give you advise for inprovements or refactoring of your code.
-Swagger available inside.
-Doesn't need to make any commands or setup database, just download build and run!
+Web app that has 2 endpoints to give you advice for improvements or refactoring of your code.
+Swagger is available inside.
+It doesn't need to make any commands or set up a database, just download build, and run!